 Or “Does the mechanism work as intended?” can be answered with a 3D printed prototype.

 White horse CAD has IN HOUSE 3D printing capabilities, so we can print plastic models to help to demonstrate the strengths or weaknesses of the components.

 Never underestimate the value of a physical prototype

-Sometimes it is difficult to express in a few words and drawings how a new product will work or feel, but if you have a 3D printed prototype you can demonstrate fit, form and function with ease.
-Having a 3D printed prototype helps people visualise the final product and demonstrates design suitability or aids discussion for modifications.
+Sometimes it is difficult to express in a few words and drawings how a new product will work or feel.
+But if you have a 3D print prototype you can demonstrate fit, form, and function with ease.
+Having a 3D print prototype helps people visualise the final product and demonstrates design suitability.
+Prototypes are also great for aiding discussion about modifications.

-All of the items in the photo have been designed and printed by White Horse CAD limited, they all have WHC embossed on a surface or cut through the entire thickness of them.
+All of the items in the photo have been designed and printed by White Horse CAD.
+Each keyring has WHC embossed on a surface or cut through the entire thickness of them.

-Top Centre, is a one handed bottle opener.
-It has a 1p slotted into the right and side and is a fully functional prototype that has opened a few bottle of drink and is showing no signs of damage.
-This is an example of a strong functional prototype that also allows assessment of ergonomics and feel.
+Top Centre, is a one-handed bottle opener.
+It has a 1p slotted into the right and side and is a fully functional prototype that has opened a few bottles of drink and is showing no signs of damage.
+This is an example of a strong functional prototype that also allows the assessment of ergonomics and feel.

-Left Hand Lower Corner, is a “non socket” version of the one on the right.
-Again, it uses a 1p coin slotted in place and is also also a functional prototype that demonstrates how strong a 3D printed parts can be.
+Left Hand Lower Corner, is a “non-socket” version of the one on the right.
+Again, it uses a 1p coin slotted in place and is also also a functional prototype that demonstrates how strong 3D printed parts can be.